cyberqueenmeg/tisu-vulnwebapp/README.md

 ### Config File

-DVWA ships with a dummy copy of its config file which you will need to copy into place and then make the appropriate changes.
+The TISU version of the DVWA ships with a dummy copy of its config file which you will need to copy into place and then make the appropriate changes.
 On Linux, assuming you are in the DVWA directory, this can be done as follows:

 `cp config/config.inc.php.dist config/config.inc.php`